ETAAcademy/ETAAcademy-ZK-Meme/32_Permutation_Plonk.md

 ### Cold Start: Grand Product

 1. **Product Relation:**
    The product $p = q_0 \cdot q_1 \cdot q_2 \cdot \cdots \cdot q_{n-2}$ is proved by converting a cumulative product calculation into multiple single multiplication.
 An auxiliary vector $\vec{r}$, acting as an accumulator, is introduced to represent the "intermediate values" after each multiplication, essentially capturing the entire calculation trace of the product process.
-The leftmost column represents the original vector to be multiplied {$q_i$}, the middle column {$r_i$} is the auxiliary variable that stores the intermediate value "before each single multiplication," and the rightmost column shows the value after each multiplication.
+The leftmost column represents the original vector to be multiplied { $q_i$ }, the middle column { $r_i$ } is the auxiliary variable that stores the intermediate value "before each single multiplication," and the rightmost column shows the value after each multiplication.

    Interestingly, when we shift the "middle column" vector, r , up one row, it becomes almost identical to the "rightmost column," except for the last element.